-- ✓ Majority happy with the current quality of their drinking water - ✓ Felt positive about Wessex Water working with farmers and other land users - Some were shocked that lead pipes still exist, but they appreciate Wessex Water's efforts to reduce this - ?
+- ✓ Felt positive about Wessex Water working with farmers and other land users - ✓ Some were shocked that lead pipes still exist, but they appreciate Wessex Water's efforts to reduce this - ?
 Some felt that promoting the use of approved plumbers is a positive step, but will be hard to enforce - ?
 Others questioned how water quality is measured by the Chief inspector (e.g. safety, drinking experience) - ?
-A minority expected Wessex Water to mention reducing water hardness
+A minority expected Wessex Water to mention reducing water hardness takeholder Reactions

-- Stakeholders agree that water quality is fundamental - ✓ They also feel it is hard to make major improvements as standards are very high. - ✓ Felt it is a win-win to work with farmers as they are regulated by same bodies (e.g. Environmental Agency) and will welcome sympathetic partnership vs being told what to do - ?
+- Stakeholders agree that water quality is fundamental - They also feel it is hard to make major improvements as standards are very high - ✓ Felt it is a win-win to work with farmers as they are regulated by same bodies (e.g. Environmental Agency) and will welcome sympathetic partnership vs being told what to do - ?
 One stakeholder felt the lead replacement commitment should be/specify customer side not just Wessex Water's network - ?
 One stakeholder made a link with leakage (he believed that leakage is an under-reported cause of fresh water contamination)